pybind/pybind11/README.rst

 .. warning::

-   Combining older versions of pybind11 (< 2.6.0) with the brand-new Python 3.9.0 will trigger undefined behavior that typically manifests as crashes during interpreter shutdown (but could also destroy your data. **You have been warned.**)
+   Combining older versions of pybind11 (< 2.6.0) with Python 3.9.0 will
+   trigger undefined behavior that typically manifests as crashes during interpreter shutdown (but could also destroy your data. **You have been warned.**)

-   We recommend that you wait for Python 3.9.1 slated for release in December, which will include a `fix <https://github.com/python/cpython/pull/22670>`_ that resolves this problem.
-In the meantime, please update to the latest version of pybind11 (2.6.0 or newer), which includes a temporary workaround specifically when Python 3.9.0 is detected at runtime.
+   We recommend that you update to the latest patch release of Python (3.9.1), which includes a `fix <https://github.com/python/cpython/pull/22670>`_ that resolves this problem.
+If you do use Python 3.9.0, please update to the latest version of pybind11 (2.6.0 or newer), which includes a temporary workaround specifically when Python 3.9.0 is detected at runtime.

 **pybind11** is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing